-Our recent Supported Housing Census shows that we have over 32,000 units of accommodation for those who need support as well as housing in Greater Manchester.
+2.20 Our recent Supported Housing Census shows that we have over 33,000 units of accommodation for those who need support as well as housing in Greater Manchester.
 We expect to see an increasing demand for specialist and supported homes, including an estimated need of 15,000 extra supported accommodation units for older people by 2035.

-ONLY 2.5% OF ALL DWELLINGS IN GREATER MANCHESTER ARE EMPTY, THE LOWEST LEVEL RECORDED SINCE DATA BEGAN IN 2004

-CHAPTER 3 - A DIFFERENT VISION:
+Chapter 3 - A different vision: housing, people and place

-Housing, People and Place

-Our Housing Vision2 briefly sets out the ambitions that we want to achieve for Greater Manchester.
+- 3.1 Our Housing Vision briefly sets out the ambitions that we want to achieve for Greater Manchester.
 We should all be able to live in safe, decent and affordable homes that give us a stable foundation for all that we want to achieve for ourselves and our families, and we know that warm, safe and secure homes help us ensure our population is healthier and supported to make the right life choices from early years to the end of life.

-At the most fundamental level, our vision for Greater Manchester is:

-- That those of us in need, homeless or at risk of becoming homeless can quickly access social housing or other affordable housing options so we can retain our place in the community; and - That no-one will need to sleep rough in Greater Manchester.

-For the 1.2 million existing homes that form our existing stock, our vision is:

-- For our existing homes to receive the investment they need to meet and exceed modern requirements for their safety, security, warmth and physical accessibility.
-This includes retrofitting our existing homes to help meet our ambitions to be a carbon neutral city region by 2038; - Those homes will be part of neighbourhoods of choice, connected to economic opportunities and strategic infrastructure, and offering an excellent natural environment and quality of life for all parts of the community; and - When we rent in either the social or private sector we can be confident that our homes will be well managed and safe, decent and affordable.

-For the new homes we need, our vision is that:

-- We consistently deliver the right homes in the right places, providing the number and mix of new homes for the future needs of Greater Manchester; - The new homes we build enhance the choice, affordability, quality and variety of housing available in their neighbourhoods, and are accompanied by the transport, social and other infrastructure they need for their residents and the existing community to thrive, including schools, health facilities and green spaces;

-- The quality and design of new homes means we can better match the housing supply to the future housing needs and incomes of all of Greater Manchester's residents; and - The construction industry in Greater Manchester is a centre of excellence and innovation, and an attractive employer for a new generation of skilled workers.
+At the most fundamental level, our vision for Greater Manchester is: - that those of us in need, homeless or at risk of becoming homeless can quickly access social housing or other affordable housing options so we can retain our place in the community; and - that no-one will need to sleep rough in Greater Manchester. - 3.2 For the 1.2 million existing homes that form our existing stock, our vision is: - for our existing homes to receive the investment they need to meet and exceed modern requirements for their safety, security, warmth and physical accessibility.
+This includes retrofitting our existing homes to help meet our ambitions to be a carbon neutral city region by 2038; - those homes will be part of neighbourhoods of choice, connected to economic opportunities and strategic infrastructure, and offering an excellent natural environment and quality of life for all parts of the community; and - when we rent in either the social or private sector we can be confident that our homes will be well managed and safe, decent and affordable. - 3.3 For the new homes we need, our vision is that: - we consistently deliver the right homes in the right places, providing the number and mix of new homes for the future needs of Greater Manchester; - the new homes we build enhance the choice, affordability, quality and variety of housing available in their neighbourhoods, and are accompanied by the transport, social and other infrastructure they need for their residents and the existing community to thrive, including schools, health facilities and green spaces; - the quality and design of new homes means we can better match the housing supply to the future housing needs and incomes of all of Greater Manchester's residents; and - the construction industry in Greater Manchester is a centre of excellence and innovation, and an attractive employer for a new generation of skilled workers.